matiwinnetou/spring-soy-view/README.md

 * Removed a strange DDOS check, we need to think over how to protect for this type of attack

 1.14.0
+* some changes are not backwards compatible, migration easy.
 * Many unit tests + tweaks and small bugs detected as part of unit test coverage - still many more to come soon
 * Added JavaDocs
 * Remove strange check in SoyTemplateViewResolver if a view is a html view